vfilimonov/pydatastream/README.md

 	res = DWE.get_constituents('S&PCOMP', '1-sept-2013')

+By default the method retrieves many various mnemonics and codes for the constituents, which might pose a problem for large indices like Russel-3000 (the request might be killed on timeout).
+In this case one can request only symbols and company names using:

+  res = DWE.get_constituents('FRUSS3L', only_list=True)

 ### Static requests

 List of constituents of indices, that were considered above, is an example of static request, i.e. a request that does not retrieve a time-series, but a single snapshot with the data.